Taraneh Records

-Taraneh Records (شرکت ترانه) is a record label based in Reseda, California.
+Taraneh Records (شرکت ترانه) is an Iranian-American record label based in Reseda, California.
 The label focuses on Iranian music.
 Taraneh Enterprises, Inc. (dba: Taraneh Records) is a major manufacturer and distributor of Persian Media (DVD, CD, VHS) in the United States.
 Taraneh Enterprises, Inc. has a large selection of old and new Iranian music CDs and movies on DVDs.

 Notable artists

 Artists and bands who have recorded with Taraneh Enterprises, Inc include: